MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/billing-windows-server-pay-go.md

 # Billing service for Windows Server pay-as-you-go enabled by Azure Arc

 Machines must be onboarded to Azure Arc through the deployment of the [Azure Connected Machine agent](agent-overview.md).
 Azure Arc-enabled servers need to be in a connected state.
-Azure Arc-enabled servers doesn't support disconnected machines.
+Azure Arc-enabled servers don't support disconnected machines.

 Windows Server pay-as-you-go enabled by Azure Arc supports both Windows Server 2025 Standard and Datacenter editions.
 Windows Server Datacenter and Standard editions are billed at the same rate for pay-as-you-go enabled by Azure Arc.
 There's no difference between virtual and physical machines from a billing perspective.
 Also, there's no minimum CPU core count per machine or per subscription, nor a fixed increment in which CPU cores are counted.